-Neighborhoods, as this example illustrates, can increase a young person's vulnerability to a host of other problems.7 Conversely, if neighborhoods are functioning well, this factor can lower a young person's risk by creating a communal environment that is supportive of a healthy life and culture.
-Thus, depending on the character of the neighborhood place; the types of institutions located in it, the relationships that exist between institutions and residents, and the relations that exist between neighborhoods and government, neighborhoods can either protect or increase the vulnerability of young people.
-Thus, turning distressed inner city neighborhoods into cosmopolitan, socially functional communities, which are based on the principles of participatory democracy, reciprocity, collaboration, and social justice, will certainly enhance the probability that its residents, specifically the Black and Latino youth who reside in these places, will become caring, productive and engaged citizens, who will not add to the already too high incarceration and drop out statistics.
+Neighborhoods, as this example illustrates, can increase a young person's vulnerability to a host of problems.7 Conversely, neighborhoods that are functioning well can lower a young person's risk by creating a communal environment supportive of a healthy life and culture.
+Thus, depending on the character of the neighborhood place, the types of institutions located in it, the relationships that exist between institutions and residents, and the relations that exist between neighborhoods and government, neighborhoods can either protect or increase the vulnerability of young people.
+Thus, turning distressed inner-city neighborhoods into cosmopolitan, socially functional communities that are based on the principles of participatory democracy, reciprocity, collaboration, and social justice will certainly increase the probability that its residents, specifically black and Latino youth, will become caring, productive, and engaged citizens who will not add to the already too high incarceration and dropout statistics.

 At this juncture, universities can play a critical role.
-Because of their vast human and fiscal resources, higher eds can contribute to both youth development and the transformation of inner city neighborhoods.
-But first, the university must forge genuine partnerships with public schools and distressed communities.
-Using, as an example, a case study of Futures Academy, a K-8th grade public school in the Fruit Belt, an inner city neighborhood in Buffalo, New York, this essay will demonstrate that universities can play a leading role in remediating the problems of public schooling, youth development and inner city distress.
+Because of their vast human and fiscal resources, higher education institutions can contribute to both youth development and the transformation of inner-city neighborhoods.
+But first the university must forge genuine partnerships with public schools and distressed communities.
+Using, as an example, a case study of Futures Academy, a public school for kindergarten to eighth grade in the Fruit Belt, an innercity neighborhood in Buffalo, New York, this article demonstrates that universities can play a leading role in remediating the problems of public schooling, youth development, and inner-city distress.

-Through the development of authentic, democratically-based partnerships among universities, schools, and communities, young people in distressed neighborhoods can become successful students and engaged citizens who work to improve conditions in their neighborhoods, city and nation.8
+Through the development of authentic, democratically based partnerships among universities, schools, and communities, young people in distressed neighborhoods can become successful students and engaged citizens who work to improve conditions in their neighborhoods, city, and nation.

-The first section of the paper will provide an overview of the history of university-community partnerships and then a review of pedagogical theories will be presented, and in the final segment, we will discuss the pedagogical model used in our work at Futures Academy.
+This article first provides an overview of the history of universitycommunity partnerships, sets out a review of pedagogical theories, and ends with a discussion of the pedagogical model used in our work at Futures Academy.

-An Overview of the History of University-Community Partnerships
+An overview of the history of university-community partnerships

-Today, most universities view civic engagement and the development of university-community partnerships as critical components of university life and culture, although the detached, elite-centered ivory tower model still dominates.
-University involvement in the affairs of its host community is not a new concept, but its history is a checkered one, which evolved through three distinct periods: the late 19th century to World War 1, the post World War 1 era to the assassination of Martin Luther King, Jr., and lastly, 1968 to the present.
+Today most universities view civic engagement and the development of university-community partnerships as critical components of university life and culture, although the detached, elite-centered ivory tower model still dominates.
+University involvement in the affairs of its host community is not a new concept, but its history is a checkered one that has evolved through three distinct periods: the late nineteenth century to World War I, the post-World War I era to the assassination of Martin Luther King Jr., and 1968 to the present.

-The First Period: The Late 19th Century to World War 1
+The first period: The late nineteenth century to World War I

-The origin of university and community partnerships dates back to 1862, when Congress enacted the Morrill Act, which led to the creation of a cadre of universities whose mandates were focused on providing access to higher education for the working class, producing and disseminating knowledge and information to help agricultural communities, and establishing extension programs to provide technical assistance to farmers.9
+The origin of university and community partnerships dates back to 1862, when the U.S. Congress enacted the Morrill Act.
+This legislation led to the creation of a cadre of universities whose mandates were focused on providing access to higher education for the working class, producing and disseminating knowledge and information to help agricultural communities, and establishing extension programs to provide technical assistance to farmers.